vseryakov/backendjs/README.md

   server running in the master process instead of relying on the OS scheduling between processes listening on the same port.
 * Can be used with any MVC, MVVC or other types of frameworks that work on top or with the Express server.
 * Intergated very light unit testing facility which can be used to test modules and API requests
+* Support runtime metrics about the timing on database, requests, cache, memory and request rate limit control
 * Hosted on [github](https://github.com/vseryakov/backendjs), BSD licensed.

 Check out the [Documentation](http://bkjs.io) for more details.